grohman/Skeleton/README.md

 But with autoloading you can omit the call to setUserDAO using one of the following.

-- Using Setter methods autolaoding
+- Using setter methods autolaoding

 ```php
 // skeleton-config.php